Williangalvani/qgc-dev-guide/en/ui_design/multi_device_pattern.md

 ## Pros for this design pattern

 * It takes less time to design a new feature since the UI coding is done once using this hybrid model and control set.
 Layout reflow is quite capable in Qt QML and becomes second nature once you get used to it.
-* A piece of UI can be functionally tested on only platform since the functional code is the same across all form factors.
+* A piece of UI can be functionally tested on only one platform since the functional code is the same across all form factors.
 Only layout flow must be visually checked on multiple devices but this is fairly easily done using the mobile simulators.
 In most cases this is what is needed:
     * Use desktop build, resizing windows to test reflow.
 Just will generally cover a tablet sized screen as well.
     * Use a mobile simulator to visually verify a phone sized screen.
 On OSX XCode iPhone simulator works really well.
 * All of the above are critical to keep our hypothetical 1 person dev team efficient and quality high.